sepp2k/TeSSLa-mirror/tessla-compiler/doc/API.md

 ## Rust

+You'll find detailed information about the types used by the Rust backend [here](Types.md).

 ### State

 The state of all streams is stored a state struct.
 You can acquire an initial state using `get_initial_state()`: